 HUDI External Table

-HUDI introduces a structured storage layer to the data lake, greatly enhancing the usability of the data lake and making its operation experience close to that of a data warehouse.
-Through the external table feature supported by Lakehouse, users can easily access and manipulate this structured data.
+HUDI introduces a structured storage layer to data lakes, greatly enhancing their usability and making the experience comparable to working with a data warehouse.
+Through the external table feature supported by Singdata Lakehouse, you can easily access and work with this structured data.

 Example